61 percent of recent dialogue registrants were first-year undergraduate students

 - Foster intergroup community through a diversity of identities

 - Provide tools for navigating difference on and off campus

 Learn more about the Center for Diversity and Inclusion's Intergroup Dialogue in this video.

 Intergroup Dialogue topics change every semester, based on campus issues, student interest, pop culture, and local and global news.

-Registration for Spring 2021 Intergroup Dialogues will open in January 2021.
-Sign up for CDI's digital newsletter to recieve updates on Intergroup Dialogue.
+Applications to participate in Intergroup Dialogue for Spring 2023 are coming soon!
+Sign up for CDI's digital newsletter to receive updates on Intergroup Dialogue.

 Faculty can support Intergroup Dialogue by: